Shannon scores 30 as No. 19 Illinois routs Monmouth 103-65 - WHIZ News

 Monmouth: The Hawks take on Norfolk State in their home opener on Thursday.

-Illinois: Heads to Las Vegas to take on No. 8 UCLA Friday in the first of two games in the Continental Tire Main Event.
+Illinois: Heads to Las Vegas to take on No. 8 UCLA on Friday.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25.